FM holds talks with Yellen, seeks larger collaboration

-New Delhi, March 15 (IANS) India and US have agreed to work closely through common economic and strategic collaboration in various multilateral fora, including the G20.
+New Delhi: India and US have agreed to work closely through common economic and strategic collaboration in various multilateral fora, including the G20.

 Broad agreement of on greater collaboration between the two countries on various global fora emerged during talks held virtually on Monday between Finance Minister Nirmala Sitharaman with US Treasury Secretary Janet Yellen.